simonpfish/billionstars/README.md

 ## Usage

-First, you'll need to get yourself some GAIA data in CSV format, including the **ra, dec, parallax and rb_bp** columns.
+First you'll need to download some GAIA data in CSV format, including the **ra, dec, parallax and rb_bp** columns.

-To get started quickly, you can download some sample data from [this google drive](https://drive.google.com/open?id=1d0mRIBwnLbS-ZrhcLG5YOZhV7fgrcIVJ).
+To get started quickly, you can download sample data from [this google drive](https://drive.google.com/open?id=1d0mRIBwnLbS-ZrhcLG5YOZhV7fgrcIVJ).

 To get custom data, head over to [aia.aip.de/query](https://gaia.aip.de/query/), where you can submit SQL queries to download different subsets of the Gaia data releases.
 They have great tutorials and examples.
 A sample query that would download the data corresponding to 10 million stars sorted by parallax would be: